Zink-Antoine/TLpack/README.md

 # TLpack
-package for TL analysis using bayesian appraoch
+package for TL analysis using bayesian approach